By: Team W9-02 (HealthHub) Since: Jan 2019 Licence: MIT

 |

-As of version 1.4, the only command that has modifies both the health worker book and the request book is EditHealthWorkerCommand .
+As of version 1.4, the only command that has modifies both the health worker book and the request book is EditHealthWorkerCommand.

-It is the only command that has CommandType.HEALTHWORKER_AND_REQUEST_COMMAND .
+It is the only command that has CommandType.HEALTHWORKER_AND_REQUEST_COMMAND.

 |

-command in the command line interface.
+The user first enters the undo command in the command line interface.
 The logic manager processes the command as a string

-is the string is a valid command.
+and checks using the AddressBookParser is the string is a valid command.
 In this case, the parser sees that the command string

-in which the model checks the ModifyCommandHistory
+The execute() method calls Model#undo() in which the model checks the ModifyCommandHistory for the correct VersionedBook that needs to be undone

-will return a successful result to the LogicManager
+and then calls VersionedBook#undo().
+Upon a successful undo, the UndoCommand will return a successful result to the LogicManager

 which will then the "Undo Success!" message will be displayed on the command line interface.